Kaiciary/Node-Filewatcher/README.md

 # Node-Filewatcher

 Filewatcher build with Node.js
-Detect file change in a directory, move it to a new directory and exec sql query.
+Detect file change in a directory, move it to a new directory and exec sql query. <br>
 (this specific flow is used by my company).

 ### Prerequisites